 What does the Bible say about meditation?

-I have found many meditating on the Word of God verses.
+have found many meditating on the Word of God verses.
 David, a man after God’s own heart, wrote many of these verses in the Psalms.
-However, first, let’s look at a verse from Joshua.
+However, first, let’s look at a Bible verse from Joshua in the Old Testament.
 The Lord is talking to Joshua after he took over leading the people of Israel.

 “This Book of the Law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it.
 For then you will make your way prosperous, and then you will have good success.”
 Joshua 1:8 (ESV)